mcinglis/libmacro/README.md

 ### Why don't you namespace this stuff?

 These macros are generic and universally useful, so I don't any need to specify their names as belonging to Libmacro.
 It would be semantically awkward.
-The likelihood of name clashes are low anyway, particularly since the headers are decoupled so that you can include them individually as you require.
+The likelihood of name clashes are low anyway; the headers are decoupled so that you can include them individually as you require.
 Similarly, it should be fairly obvious where each macro came from.

 If you really need a different name for an identifier, maintain a fork of the repository and pull updates from this one as you want them.